ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/README.md

 Update 05-2021: I replaced the analog to digital voltage sensor because its values varied strongly.
 Instead, I now use a INA226 voltage sensor: much better!
 Also, I added a float switch because the ultrasonic sensor had some trouble getting reliable measurements in the messy hull.
 Because the float switch suffered from floating in the off state, I added a 47k pull-down resistor.
 The ultrasonic sensor has now also been fixed by placing the ultrasonic sensor in large (110 mm diameter) sewage pipe with the sensor placed in a (conus-shaped) funnel to direct the sound in the right direction (see photographs).

 ## circuit
 The circuit was based on the one from Cris2b but the voltage divider to directly measure voltage was later removed because of poor measurement precision.
+It brings down the 12V from the battery to 5V and protects the circuit to any voltage spikes and shorts.
 I also added the ultrasonic sensor, ina226 voltage sensor, and float switch.

 ![](https://github.com/ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/blob/main/Wiring%20diagram.png?v=4&s=400)